Nominations for the Hartman Fellowship for Hillel Professionals are now open!

 - The program is open to campus professionals in senior positions in their local communities: directors, assistant directors, rabbis, and educators.

-- Applicants may possess any level of background and facility with traditional Jewish texts, but a strong interest in regular text-based learning is required.
+- Candidates may possess any level of background and facility with traditional Jewish texts, but a strong interest in regular text-based learning is required.

-For questions or more information about the Hartman Fellowship for Hillel Professionals, please contact Danielle Kranjec, Director of Campus Initiatives.
+For questions or more information, please contact Danielle Kranjec, Director of Campus Initiatives.

 Cohort VII, Hartman Fellowship for Hillel Professionals